 Philip B. (“Phil”) Phillips is an employment lawyer with Foley & Lardner LLP and the managing partner of the firm’s Detroit office.
-He is a member of the Labor & Employment Practice and Automotive Industry Team.
+He is a member of the firm's Management Committee, the Labor & Employment Practice and Automotive Industry Team.
 He counsels and represents business clients across the country in all aspects of labor and employment law, including employment compliance policies and programs, FLSA wage and hour collective actions and multi-plaintiff employment litigation defense, non-competition and trade secrets matters, collective bargaining and labor arbitrations.
 He represents clients before administrative agencies, including the EEOC, NLRB, OFCCP, DOL and numerous state civil rights agencies.

-Mr. Phillips is a frequent speaker on labor and employment law topics.
+Philip is a frequent speaker on labor and employment law topics.

-Mr. Phillips has successfully handled class actions, arguments before the United States Court of Appeals for the Sixth Circuit, the Michigan Court of Appeals and numerous courts across the country.
+Philip has successfully handled class actions, arguments before the United States Court of Appeals for the Sixth Circuit, the Michigan Court of Appeals and numerous courts across the country.

 REPRESENTATIVE CLASS/COLLECTIVE ACTIONS:

 Prior to joining Foley, Philip was an associate at a major Detroit-based law firm and he also served as an assistant prosecuting attorney with the Saginaw County (Michigan) Prosecutor’s Office.

 Phlip obtained his J.D. from Syracuse University College of Law, where he served as class president.
 He also earned a master's degree in public administration (M.P.A.) from the Maxwell School of Citizenship and Public Affairs at Syracuse University and received his undergraduate degree in psychology from Emory University.